 - General study skills

-The staff at Student Counseling Service (SCS) have developed and compiled a number of self-help resources relevant for academic success in a university setting.
+The staff at UChicago Student Wellness have developed and compiled a number of self-help resources relevant for academic success in a university setting.
 Please note that the links provided are intended as an educational aid to further your understanding of topics that can impact academic performance but should not be viewed as a substitute for assistance from a qualified mental health professional.